facebook noscript

 Course overview

-This two-year course has been developed in collaboration with leading employers.
-It is aimed at students aged 16-18 years old, and combines College-based studies in our Automotive Technologies department along with a minimum of a 45-day industry placement.
+This two-year course has been developed in collaboration with leading employers and combines College-based studies in our dedicated Automotive Technologies Centre along with a minimum of a 45-day industry placement.

 Course content